videointeractionguidance/dcs/content/_index.md

     content:
       # Choose a user profile to display (a folder name within `content/authors/`)
       title: Welcome to the DCS!
-      text: <p style="font-size:110%">This is the portal for VIG practitioners to record data from pre- and post-VIG meetings with clients.
-We also encourage practitioners to use this system for a 6 month follow up meeting.</p>
+      text: This is the portal for VIG practitioners to record data from pre- and post-VIG meetings with clients.
+We also encourage practitioners to use this system for a 6 month follow up meeting.
     design:
       background:
         gradient_end: '#43cea2'